-- (6) Zone 6: All waters from Light 15, through the Carquinez Strait, north on the Sacramento Ship Channel to one mile beyond the Ryer Island Ferry Terminal and east on the San Joaquin River to one mile beyond the Antioch Bridge; - (b) Tank vessels required to have escorts under this subchapter shall be escorted in the zones as specified below: - (1) Escort tugs are required for tank vessels operating within Zones 1, 2, 4, or 6; - (2) Escort tugs will not be required in Zones 3 or 5, or in areas outside of Zones 1 through 6; - (3) No tank vessel may transit in a zone that requires an escort tug unless escorted by a tug or tugs of sufficient size and capability, as specified in sections 851.9 (for tankers) and 851.9.1 (for barges). - In Zone 1, escort tugs shall be stationed as follows: - (A) on an inbound transit, the escort tug shall be in Zone 1 prior to the tank vessel's arrival to the area bounded by an arc eight nautical miles seaward of and centered on Mile Rocks Light; and - (B) on an outbound transit, the escort tug shall remain in Zone 1 until the tank vessel leaves the area bounded by an arc eight nautical miles seaward of and centered on Mile Rocks Light. - Note: Authority: Sections 8670.17.2(a) and 8670.23.1(d), Government Code.
-Reference: Section 8670.17.2(a), Government Code - "851.5.1 Escort Plans" - (a) All tank vessel masters shall use an Escort Plan for transits through zones 1, 2, 4, or 6.
+- (5) Zone 5: All waters from the eastern boundary of Zone 2 to the western approaches of the Carquinez Bridges at Light 15; - (6) Zone 6: All waters from Light 15, through the Carquinez Strait, north on the Sacramento Ship Channel to one mile beyond the Ryer Island Ferry Terminal and east on the San Joaquin River to one mile beyond the Antioch Bridge; - (b) Tank vessels required to have escorts under this subchapter shall be escorted in the zones as specified below: - (1) Escort tugs are required for tank vessels operating within Zones 1, 2, 4, or 6; - (2) Escort tugs will not be required in Zones 3 or 5, or in areas outside of Zones 1 through 6; - (3) No tank vessel may transit in a zone that requires an escort tug unless escorted by a tug or tugs of sufficient size and capability, as specified in sections 851.9 (for tankers) and 851.9.1 (for barges). - o In Zone 1, escort tugs shall be stationed as follows: - (A) on an inbound transit, the escort tug shall be in Zone 1 prior to the tank vessel's arrival to the area bounded by an arc eight nautical miles seaward of and centered on Mile Rocks Light; and - (B) on an outbound transit, the escort tug shall remain in Zone 1 until the tank vessel leaves the area bounded by an arc eight nautical miles seaward of and centered on Mile Rocks Light.

+Note: Authority: Sections 8670.17.2(a) and 8670.23.1(d), Government Code.

+Reference: Section 8670.17.2(a), Government Code

+"851.5.1 Escort Plans"

+- (a) All tank vessel masters shall use an Escort Plan for transits through zones 1, 2, 4, or 6.
 The tank vessel shall not continue or commence a transit through any Escort Zone without an Escort Plan that is complete and adequate.
 The plan shall document the steps that the tank vessel owner/operator and/or master will take to comply with the requirements of this subchapter.
 The Escort Plan requirements set forth in this section are only planning standards and may not reflect the exigencies of an actual incident response.
 However, the Escort Plan must demonstrate that the vessel master is prepared to take the actions necessary to assure a reasonable level of success in providing the protection intended by this subchapter, as stated in section 851.2.
 The Escort Plan shall include: - (1) the tank vessel's intended route(s); - (2) the intended transit speed(s); - (3) a communication plan, to include the radio frequencies that will be used and any other means of electronic communication;